zhengyup/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <ins>list all internship applications (UC2)</ins>
-2. LetsGetHired displays all the internship applications
-3. User requests to view a specific internship application
+2. User requests to view a specific internship application.
-4. LetsGetHired displays the required internship application
+3. LetsGetHired displays the required internship application.

    Use case ends.

 **Extensions**

+* 1a.
+LetsGetHired displays an empty list.

+  Use case ends.

 * 2a.
-The list is empty

-  Use case ends.

-* 3a.
-The command format is incorrect
+The command format is incorrect.

-    * 3a1.
-AddressBook shows an error message, guiding users on the correct format.
+    * 2a1.
+LetsGetHired notifies the user of the error.

-      Use case ends.
+      Use case resumes from Step 2.

-* 3b.
-The index of internship application entered is incorrect
+* 2b.
+The index of internship application entered does not exist.

-    * 3b1.
-AddressBook shows an error message.
+    * 2b1.
+LetsGetHired shows an error message.

-      Use case ends.
+      Use case resumes from Step 2.

 **UC4: Delete an internship application**

 **MSS**

-1. User requests to <ins>list all internship applications (UC2)</ins>
+1. User requests to <ins>list all internship applications (UC2)</ins>.
-2. LetsGetHired displays all the internship applications
-3. User requests to delete a specific internship application
+2. User requests to delete a specific internship application.
-4. LetsGetHired deletes the required internship application
+3. LetsGetHired deletes the required internship application.
-5. LetsGetHired displays the current number of internship applications

 Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty

   Use case ends.

-* 3a.
-The command format is incorrect
+* 2a.
+The command format is incorrect.

+    * 2a1.
+LetsGetHired notifies the user of the error.
+      Use case resumes from Step 2.

+* 2b.
+The index of internship application entered does not exist

-    * 3a1.
-AddressBook shows an error message, guiding users on the correct format.
+    * 2b1.
+LetsGetHired shows an error message.
       Use case ends.

-* 3b.
-The index of internship application entered is incorrect

-    * 3b1.
-AddressBook shows an error message.

-      Use case ends.

 **UC5: Update the status of an internship applications**

 **MSS**

-1. User requests to <ins>list all internship applications (UC2)</ins>
+1. User requests to <ins>list all internship applications (UC2)</ins>.
-2. LetsGetHired displays all the internship applications
-3. User requests to update the status of a specific internship application
+2. User requests to update the status of a specific internship application.
-4. LetsGetHired updates the required internship application
+3. LetsGetHired updates the required internship application.
-5. LetsGetHired displays the updated internship application
+4. LetsGetHired displays the updated internship application.

 Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty

   Use case ends.

-* 3a.
-The command format is incorrect
+* 2a.
+The command format is incorrect.

+    * 2a1.
+LetsGetHired notifies the user of the error.
+      Use case resumes from Step 2.

+* 2b.
+The index of internship application entered does not exist

-    * 3a1.
-AddressBook shows an error message, guiding users on the correct format.
+    * 2b1.
+LetsGetHired shows an error message.
       Use case ends.

-* 3b.
-The index of internship application entered is incorrect
+* 2c.
+The entered status is invalid.

-    * 3b1.
-AddressBook shows an error message.
+    * 2c1.
+LetsGetHired shows an error message guiding the user on acceptable status values.

       Use case ends.

-* 3c.
-The entered status is not acceptable

-    * 3c1.
-AddressBook shows an error message, guiding users on acceptable status values.

-      Use case ends

 **UC6: Search for an application**

 **MSS**

-1. User provides the search criteria and requests for a search
+1. User requests for a search by specific criteria.
 2. LetsGetHired shows a list of matching applications

 * 1a.
 The command format is incorrect.

     * 1a1.
-LetsGetHired shows an error message, guiding users on the correct command format
+LetsGetHired notifies the user of the error.

-      Use case resumes at step 1.
+      Use case resumes from Step 1.

 **UC7: Edit the details of an application**

 **MSS**

-1. User requests to <ins>list all internship applications (UC2)</ins>
+1. User requests to <ins>list all internship applications (UC2)</ins>.
-2. LetsGetHired shows a list of applications
-3. User provides new information to update the chosen application
+2. User provides new information to edit the chosen application.
-4. LetsGetHired updates the application
-5. LetsGetHired displays the updated application
+3. LetsGetHired edits the application and displays it.

    Use case ends.

 **Extensions**

+* 1a.
+The list is empty

+  Use case ends.

 * 2a.
-The list is empty.
+The command format is incorrect.

+    * 2a1.
+LetsGetHired notifies the user of the error.
+      Use case resumes from Step 2.

+* 2b.
+The index of internship application entered does not exist

+    * 2b1.
+LetsGetHired shows an error message.
       Use case ends.

-* 3a.
-The given index is invalid

-    * 3a1.
-LetsGetHired shows an error message and shows number of current applications.

-      Use case resumes at step 2.

-* 3b.
-The command format is incorrect.

-    * 3b1.
-LetsGetHired shows an error message, guiding users on the correct command format

-      Use case resumes at step 2.

 **UC8: Add a note to an application**

 **MSS**

-1. User requests to <ins>list all internship applications (UC2)</ins>
+1. User requests to <ins>list all internship applications (UC2)</ins>.
-2. LetsGetHired shows a list of applications
-3. User provides note to add to specific application
+2. User provides note to add to specific application.
-4. LetsGetHired adds the note to the application
+3. LetsGetHired adds the note to the application and displays the application.
-5. LetsGetHired displays the application with the added note

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-LetsGetHired shows an error message and shows number of current applications.

-      Use case resumes at step 2.

-* 3b.
+* 2a.
 The command format is incorrect.

+    * 2a1.
+LetsGetHired notifies the user of the error.
+      Use case resumes from Step 2.

+* 2b.
+The index of internship application entered does not exist.

-    * 3b1.
-AddressBook shows an error message, guiding users on the correct command format
+    * 2b1.
+LetsGetHired shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **UC9: Delete a note on an application**

 **MSS**

-1. User requests to <ins>view a specific application (UC3)</ins>
+1. User requests to <ins>view a specific application (UC3)</ins>.
-2. User requests to delete a specific note from the application
+2. User requests to delete a specific note from the application.
-3. LetsGetHired deletes the note from the application
+3. LetsGetHired deletes the note from the application and displays the updated application.
-4. LetsGetHired displays the application with the updated list of notes

    Use case ends.